Group training - Orange Knowledge Programme

 Types of group training

 There is Orange Knowledge Programme funding for 3 types of group training:

 - Tailor-Made Training (TMT): customised group training courses with a maximum budget of € 75,000 for a maximum of 12 months, for all countries in the Orange Knowledge Programme.

-- Tailor-Made Training Plus (TMT Plus): customised group training courses with a maximum budget of € 400,000 for a maximum of 24 months, for only full-programme and compact-plus programme countries in the programme.
+- Tailor-Made Training Plus (TMT Plus): customised group training courses with a maximum budget of € 200,000 and a maximum end date of 31 August 2024.

 - Refresher courses: these courses are only for previous graduates from the Orange Knowledge Programme or its predecessors.
 Like TMT, they are for all countries in the programme, the maximum budget is € 75,000 and the maximum duration is 12 months.